 In each trial round, two students will be advocates and two students will be witnesses for their own trial team.
 A student may be an advocate or a witness in any trial, but cannot be both advocate and witness in the same trial.
 That is, the two student advocates who act as prosecutors may act as witnesses when their team is handling the defense: the students who are the prosecution witnesses will then be defense counsels when the team represents the defendant.
 It is not allowed for two students to act as advocates for both sides throughout the preliminary rounds, while the other two student team members act as witnesses.
 Nor can one student be both prosecution and defense advocate, with the second student being a witness throughout the competition, the third student being a defense attorney and prosecution witness.
 Every participant student must advocate at least once during the preliminary rounds.
 However, this rule does not apply for teams moving on from the preliminary rounds.

-We will make our best effort to have at least three attorneys/judges evaluating each preliminary trial.
+We will make our best effort to have the most qualified attorneys/judges evaluating each preliminary trial.
 One evaluator will serve as presiding judge and will rule according to the Federal Rules of Evidence.
-At least two evaluators will act as jurors (there could be a rare case in which a trial has only a judge and a juror; if so, and if there is a tie, the presiding judge’s vote will count twice).
-Both the presiding judge and the evaluators will award scores to the student advocates.
+If there are more evaluators in the round, those will act as jurors (there could be a rare case in which a trial has only a judge and a juror; if so, and if there is a tie, the ballots will be averaged to create a third vote).
 If there are more than two evaluators scoring the round, all judges will have scoring ballots and comment sheets, but only the scores given by the presiding judge and two of the evaluators previously designated by the Director will count toward reaching the cumulative score.

 The ballots of the presiding judge and the evaluators will be counted equally, except in the event of a tiebreaker in which the presiding judge’s ballot will be counted twice.
 In the event of a tie, the trial judge’s evaluation would be used in the initial tabulation of the scores and it could also be used as a tiebreaker.